Camera Equipment

 My Workflow

-- Download images to the laptop or a fast external SSD/HDD
+• Download images to a fast external SSD

-- open i Adobe Camera Raw (version 15.3) and remove noise with AI-powered Denoise.
+• open in the latest Adobe Camera Raw and remove noise with AI-powered Denoise.

-- Save & organize images according to date + description on a duplicate set of LaCie d2 10TB
+• Save & organize images according to date + description on a duplicate set of harddisks